danthegoodman1/Percolators/crdb/README.md

 ## Rollbacks

 We handle rollbacks implicitly.
-That is to say, we don't rollback: we instead treat catastrophic and graceful transaction aborts as the same (by just hard aborting), and let Percolator handle on-demand rollbacks of different KV pairs.
+That is to say, we don't roll back: we instead treat catastrophic and graceful transaction aborts as the same (by just hard aborting), and let Percolator handle on-demand rollbacks of different KV pairs.

-Percolator lacks lots of detail about the rollback process, so this implementation modifies the lock to be a struct that holds: The primary lock pointer, the previous write record, the next write record, and the id of the transaction.
+Percolator lacks lots of detail about the rollback process, so I've modified the process a bit.
+The lock still holds the txn start timestamp, the primary lock, and the commit record location.

-This effectively turns the writes into a crude linked list, which can be walked in both directions during rollback.
-The primary lock must always be cleaned last, so cleaning first walks to the end of the existing list.

-Bigtable has the nice dimension of time, so it can look back and check for write records in the absence of a primary lock, thus meaning each key can be cleaned individually rather than having to walk and entire tracked chain.

-This is horribly inefficient, and I am eager to use a better method.
+The primary lock serves the same purpose of ensuring that during the second phase of the commit, we know whether we still own the transaction (it hasn't been aborted by another yet).
+However, because removing the lock and inserting a write record would be 2 operations without the native time dimension like Bigtable has, we need to break that up.
+The write column in percolator serves both to indicate the latest committed data, as well as whether the commit has started and should be rolled forward.
+We can replace the first use case with a combination of looking for the latest version of the key without a lock.

+by writing the commit record first, we indicate to Percolator clients that this transaction intends to commit, and thus any discovered abandoned locks should be rolled forward.
+Since all locks can point directly to this record, the primary lock + write column no longer needs to serve this purpose.
+It also means that the primary lock row can be cleaned on-demand like any other secondary write row.

+If the transaction commits successfully, then it can delete this record.
+If the transaction is aborted for any reason, then this record must remain indefinitely, as without active roll back it is unknown to future transactions that find abandoned locks whether there are other locks outstanding from the same transaction.

+This also means that we can remove the write meta column, because we can tell committed writes by the lack of a lock on the same record as the data (and thus a get only ever needs to return a max of 2 rows for that key).

+## Cleaning old keys

+During a get operation, if there are multiple committed rows older than the grace period (default 12 hours), then they will be deleted async in the background.
+This ensures that lots of writes don't pile up and cause a single key to store a massive amount of data

 ## Pro tips